MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 If you have any energy left after that, Interlaken is a great spot to set off for the glacier hike at the top of Jungfrau, though it’s not for the faint of heart!

-If you ask me, Interlaken is one the best places to visit in Switzerland!
+If you ask me, Interlaken is one the best towns to visit in Switzerland!
+Check out my Interlaken guide for more ideas on what to do.

 Where to Stay in Interlaken